Smanar/Domoticz-deCONZ/README.md

-Sorry for issue, but I m ATM, on holidays for somes week.
+Sorry for issue, but I m ATM on holidays for somes weeks.

 # Domoticz-deCONZ
 It's a python plugin for Domoticz (home automation application).